diazale/dimension_reduction_workshop/README.md

 # Dimension reduction workshop

-This workshop will introduce researchers to dimension reduction in the context of biological data.
+This workshop was created by Alex Diaz-Papkovich for the McGill initiative in Computational Medicine (MiCM).
+It will introduce researchers to dimension reduction in the context of biological data.

-List of libraries and dependencies goes here

-List of data sources goes here